zoujiaqing/Signal-Server/README.md

 - Figure out what configuration [appConfig](config-documentation.md#aws-appconfig) wants in its .json file

-- Set up `apn` and add documentation
+- Add firebase documentation to Signal-Android and change the folder structure in Signal-Android

+- Troubleshoot `recaptcha`

 ### Running the server: